SakshamKhetan/Smart-photo-album/README.md

 (“show me dogs ”) or in groups (“show me cats and dogs ”).
 a.
 Also, if you search for any custom label, the search should return all the results with that custom label.
-4. All other functionality should be working as described above.